Introduction

 For the optional essay question and the reapplicant question, no minimum word count is mentioned, but there is a maximum word count of 300.

-5. What are the requirements for international applicants?
+5. What Are the Requirements for International Applicants?

 International applicants must have a college or university degree equivalent to a four-year American baccalaureate degree.
 Booth also accepts candidates with three-year international degrees.